aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-aws.md

 # On AWS

 This is a step-by-step guide to install an Aptos node on AWS.
-These steps will configure a Validator node and a fullnode on separate machines.
+These steps will configure a validator node and a fullnode on separate machines.

 ## Before you proceed